KamikazeXeX/SnapPro-AdminBuild/README.md

 Current Version as of 27/10/14
 ==================
-Update #8: Added new variant from variant 2 but now includes needed changes for build vectors.
+Update #9: Updated variant 2 + 3 to A Plot for life v2.34

 Version History
 ==================

+Update #9: Updated variant 2 + 3 to A Plot for life v2.34

 Update #8: Added new variant from variant 2 but now includes needed changes for build vectors.